valango/valango/README.md

 - 👋 Hi, I’m @valango
-- 👀 I’m interested in enjoing the drive, riding close to the edge.
+- 👀 I prefer to ride the edge.
 - 🎹 My favourite tools are Node, MongoDb, GraphQL, Leaflet, Svelte, Vue.
 - 🌱 I’m currently learning Go, AWS, Kafka and Kubernetes.
 - 💞️ I’m looking to collaborate on freelance projects as (mainly) a back-end guy.